u-blox/ublox-odin-w2-drivers-docs-mbed-5/README.md

 ### mbed OS
-This is the ARM mbed OS framework and is a collection of OS-related modules and includes the control of GPIOs, UART, SPI, I2C, security etc. A thorough description can be found [here](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/)
+This is the Arm Mbed OS framework and is a collection of OS-related modules and includes the control of GPIOs, UART, SPI, I2C, security etc. A thorough description can be found [here](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/)

 ### ST firmware library
-A subset of the functionality provided by the ST firmware library is accessible from mbed OS.
+A subset of the functionality provided by the ST firmware library is accessible from Mbed OS.
 If more control is needed it's also possible to access the drivers directly via the mbed-os lower layers.
-Note that it must be used with care since any misuse might break the driver and/or mbed OS.
+Note that it must be used with care since any misuse might break the driver and/or Mbed OS.

 ## Qualification and approvals
 The module fulfills the ETSI regulations and modular approved for FCC and IC.
 It is also Bluetooth qualified as a Bluetooth controller subsystem.
 The embedded Bluetooth stack is pre-qualified as a Bluetooth host subsystem.
 This allows for customer specific Bluetooth applications developed directly for the STM32F439 microcontroller.
 For more info see Qualification and approvals chapter in [ODIN-W2 Data Sheet](https://www.u-blox.com/sites/default/files/ODIN-W2_DataSheet_%28UBX-14039949%29.pdf).